informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

 }
 ```

-Note that depending on data-availability requirements some clients may need access to earlier state, so we might need
-a `get_at_height()` in the future.
+Note that some clients may require more additional methods from the `Host`, such as a `get_at_height()` method that allows access state at arbitrary heights.
+While the current API doesn't allow that, future versions will.

 Hosts may choose to implement the `TypedStore` trait individually for every IBC path-value combination or generically as
 a blanket implementation.